its-edalo/slay-the-jokers/INSTALL.md

 *Why?* This is the folder that Lovely injects mods from.

-## Step 5: Install `uv` (Python Package Manager)

-- Press Windows + R, type `cmd`, and press Enter.
-- In the command window that opens, copy and paste the next line and press Enter:
-`set UV_UNMANAGED_INSTALL=%APPDATA%\Balatro\Mods\SlayTheJokers && powershell -ExecutionPolicy Bypass -c "irm https://astral.sh/uv/install.ps1 | iex"`
-- This will install `uv` in the mod installation folder.

-*Why?* This mod uses [`Python`](https://www.python.org/), a popular programming language, to upload the game's data to the Slay the Jokers server. [`uv`](https://docs.astral.sh/uv/) is a lightweight tool that helps install and run Python effortlessly.

-## Step 6: Add Your Upload Key
+## Step 5: Add Your Upload Key

-- Launch Balatro again.
-The black window (that opened alongside the game) will install required packages, then show a message similar to `Upload key file not found`.

-- Close the game.

 - Place the `upload.key` file you received in the pre-step into the mod's directory: `%appdata%\Balatro\Mods\SlayTheJokers`

 *Why?* The upload key file provides the necessary authentication for the mod to upload data to the Slay the Jokers server.

+## Step 6: Perform First-time Setup

+- Launch Balatro and wait for the game to fully load.

+- The black command window will automatically download and install the required tools:
+    - [`uv`](https://docs.astral.sh/uv/), a lightweight Python package manager.
+    - Python libraries used by the mod.

+- The `uv` installation will only happen the first time you launch the game.

+*Why?* This mod uses [`Python`](https://www.python.org/), a popular programming language, to upload game data to the Slay the Jokers server. `uv` makes it simple to install and run Python packages without needing a global Python installation.

 ## Step 7: Verify Everything Works!

-- Restart Balatro.

-- After the game fully loads, the black command window should now periodically print messages saying it is uploading data.
+- After setup completes, the black command window should periodically print messages indicating that data is being uploaded.

 **Done!**